 - Throwing Your Sword Always Works: His main attack in Wc 3 was to throw his glaive.

 - You Are in Command Now: Seemingly, at least.
 During a PVP quest in Legion, Rokhan is shown among the Horde racial leaders and has the same level and amount of HP as them.
 According to Word of God, he's just a "public face" and the Darkspear don't really know who their leadership will be going forward.
+This finally becomes official as of the last patch of Battle for Azeroth: he is chosen to be the new Chieftan of the Darkspear Tribe, as well as their representative on the newly-formed Horde Council.

-Voiced by: Valence Thomas
+Voiced by: Valence Thomas (English)

 A young Troll Shaman who fights at the Siege of Lordaeron.
 His father, named Hekazi, fought alongside High Overlord Saurfang during the Third War.
 Although he shows promise in the Shamanistic arts, this young troll is but a boy, and the Siege of Lordaeron is the first battle he's actually participated in.